Best Of18 min read

 • Advanced Roadmaps handles multi-team dependencies beautifully

-• Industry-standard; most engineers already know it
+• Industry standard; most engineers already know it

 Cons

-• Steep learning curve; admin configuration is genuinely complex
+• Steep learning curve, especially for configuration

-• Performance can lag on large instances
+• Performance issues on very large instances

-• Can feel heavyweight for small teams
+• Can feel heavyweight for smaller teams

 3. ClickUp — Best for Teams Wanting Everything in One Place